user5145/edu-project/README.md

 # edu-project
-educational project.
+educational project for mvc with javafx.
 Application which creates linux shortcuts